 After interviewing dozens of design agencies and studios, they’ve identified what the industry really needs is a new hire.
 Some, such as Framestore (Marvel, Tom & Jerry), Nomad Studio (Premier League, Disney, Sky Sports) and Koto (Airbnb, Skyscanner) are also involved in the course delivery and provide briefs and mentoring for students.

 As a graduate of their courses, you’ll be put forward for new roles in the industry, get invites to networking events, and have access to further learning opportunities.
+The courses will also make your recruitment proposals and resumes look a lot more professional.

 To find out more and benefit from a £500 discount only available for Twine members, head over to their website or drop them a line.